 Recoleta, Buenos Aires: La Recoleta Cemetery (Argentina)

 Recoleta is a downtown residential neighborhood in Buenos Aires, Argentina.
-It is an area of great historical and architectural interest due to its Beaux-Arts architecture as well as the distinguished La Recoleta Cemetery, one of the most unusual cemeteries in the world.
+It is an area of great historical and architectural interest due to its Beaux-Arts architecture and the distinguished La Recoleta Cemetery, one of the most unusual cemeteries in the world.

 Recoleta, Buenos Aires

 Recoleta is a downtown residential neighborhood in Buenos Aires, Argentina.
-It is an area of great historical and architectural interest due to its Beaux-Arts architecture as well as the distinguished La Recoleta Cemetery.
+It is an area of great historical and architectural interest due to its Beaux-Arts architecture and the distinguished La Recoleta Cemetery.
 It is also an important tourist destination in the city.

-The name of the neighborhood comes from the monastery – the Recollect Convent (Convento de la Recoleta) – of the Recollect fathers, members of the Franciscan Order, which was established in the area at the beginning of the 18th century.
+The neighborhood's name comes from the monastery, the Recollect Convent (Convento de la Recoleta) — of the Recollect fathers, members of the Franciscan Order established in the area at the beginning of the 18th century.
 They founded a monastery and a church dedicated to Nuestra Señora del Pilar with a cemetery attached.

 The Recoleta neighborhood is composed of the area limited by: